motleytech/webcms/README.md

 ## webcms

-### Installation direcions
+### Installation directions

 Create the <code>~/envs</code> folder and copy your environment file into it.
-If you don't have an environment file, use below contents to create one
+If you don't have an environment file, use below contents as a starting point

 <pre>
 export WEB_USER="webuser"